What Is an Operational Definition? Definition and 4 Examples

 Free from dirt or filth; unsoiled or unstained: the usual opposite of dirty or foul.

-It seems apparent.
-Now let's move on to practice.
+This seems straightforward.
+Now, let’s consider practical applications.
 You enter a place and look around.
-There is no dirt, trash, or stains, but there is stuffiness and an unpleasant smell.
-Do you consider this place clean?
+There is no dirt, trash, or stains, but the air feels stuffy, and an unpleasant odor lingers.
+Would you consider this place clean?

 The Operational Definition Defined